-Another thing we have to be thankful for this year are the new contemporary worship songs that churches have been singing over the last several months.
-Many of these worship songs have become anthems to cling to during these uncertain times.
-Worship teams have brought us hope week after week with new anthems of praise and worship.
-There are songs that have specifically encouraged church congregations to enter into God’s presence and experience His peace this year– whether participating in-person or online!
+Another thing we have to be thankful for this past year is the new contemporary worship music that churches have been singing over the last 12-months.
+Many of these powerful worship songs have become anthems to cling to during these uncertain times.
+Worship bands have brought us hope week after week with new anthems of praise and worship.
+There are songs that have specifically encouraged church congregations to enter into God’s presence and experience His peace this past year– whether participating in person or online!

 11 Best Praise and Worship Songs for 2020

-You may ask, what are some of MediaShout’s favorite praise and worship songs?
+You may ask, what are some of MediaShout’s favorite praise songs of 2020?
 Well, we’d have to say the list goes on and on.
 Every church has their own set of songs that seem to connect with their specific congregation, so we’ll try to keep our list as broad as possible.
 But if you’re looking for new songs for your church congregation, hopefully, you’ll find one here!

 - Way Maker – Sinach, Leeland